warkcod/SlowQuitApps/README.md

 ### Upgrading

 Each DMG bundles an `Upgrade SlowQuitApps.app` helper.
-Double-click it to stop the running helper, copy the bundled build into `/Applications` (macOS may prompt for your password), and relaunch SlowQuitApps so you can re-enable auto-start.
+Double-click it to stop the running helper, copy the bundled build into `/Applications` (macOS may prompt for your password), and relaunch SlowQuitApps with auto-start automatically re-enabled.
 You can still upgrade manually by disabling SlowQuitAppsLauncher under System Settings → General → Login Items, quitting the app, dragging the new `.app` into `/Applications`, and turning the login item back on afterward.

 ## Customization